Milton Ntragatakis, DDS

 Because of his life experiences (his son was born with both a lip and a tongue tie), Dr. Milton has been involved extensively in helping infants and mothers who wish to breastfeed.
 His concerns, brought him close to Dr. Larry Kotlow, an internationally known expert on the diagnosis and treatment of ankyloglossia www.kiddsteeth.com.
 Under Dr. Kotlow’s guidance, Dr. Milton became proficient in the diagnosis and treatment of lip-ties (LT), Anterior and Posterior Tongue Ties (ATT/PTT).
 Dr. Kotlow's eBook and YouTube library have lots of info that is helpful.
 Be sure to watch his infant assessment video first.

 Click here for more about Diagnosis and Treatment of Tongue and Lip Tie.

-If your child has been diagnosed with an Upper Lip or Tongue Tie, Dr. Milton and Dr. Tania recommend three important steps:
+If your child has been diagnosed with an Upper Lip or Tongue Tie, Dr. Milton, Dr. Tania and Dr. Brittany recommend three important steps:

 STEP 1: Professional Support Group.

 Depending on the Symptoms your child exhibits, Dr. Milton and Dr. Tania recommend that every parent gets their appropriate Support Group together BEFORE any revision takes place.
 That Support group may include but not limited to a Lactation Consultant, a Craniosacral Therapist, a Speech Therapist or a Chiropractor.

 STEP 2: State of the Art Laser Treatment.

 There are many ways to revise a tongue-tie and a lip-tie, including cautery, scissors and scalpel, but the safest, least invasive and most effective treatment is the Laser.

 • Excellent hemostasis (risk of bleeding significantly reduced),